-General Questions
+Common Questions

 Who are United Muslims?

-General Questions
+Common Questions

 Recipients of Zakat fall into one of the following eight categories:

-• The impoverished.
+• The impoverished

-• The destitute.
+• The destitute

-• Zakat administrators, like United Muslims.
+• Zakat administrators, like United Muslims

-• Those seeking to reconcile hearts.
+• Those seeking to reconcile hearts

-• Individuals in bondage or captivity.
+• Individuals in bondage or captivity

-• Those burdened with debt.
+• Those burdened with debt

-• Causes in the path of Allah.
+• Causes in the path of Allah

-• Travelers in need.
+• Travellers in need

 Gold: The value equivalent to 87.48 grams of gold.